 In November 2016, another jury in California found Johnson & Johnson liable for $70 million in damages for Deborah Giannecchini.
 Of this amount, the jury awarded Giannecchini $65 million in punitive damages for the manufacturer’s intentional conduct.
 Giannecchini was undergoing radiation and chemotherapy for ovarian cancer at the time that she filed suit, after using talcum powder products for four decades.

-If you have been diagnosed with ovarian cancer after long-term talcum powder use, or if you have lost a loved one to such an illness, product liability lawyer Paul Dominguez is available to help you pursue proper legal action against responsible parties.
-Our firm can assist clients in Albuquerque and elsewhere in New Mexico in every stage of the litigation.
-Call us today at (505) 850-5854 or contact us online to find out more about current talcum powder cases and how we can help you recover compensation.
+If you have been diagnosed with ovarian cancer after long-term talcum powder use, or if you have lost a loved one to such an illness, attorney Paul Dominguez is available to help you pursue proper legal action.